 Why Hire An International Mountain Leader (IML)?

 IMLs are trained professionals who will keep you safe in the mountains.
 You can leave the route finding to the IML and have more time to relax and enjoy the stunning views rather than having your head buried in the map.
 IML's have good knowledge about the natural environment (plants, animals, history, geology etc) and are usually passionate about at least one subject related to the mountains and walking.
 For me it is World War 2 escape and evasion lines.
 So time with an IML will bring the mountains alive - helping to enhance your journey and add to your enjoyment.
 IMLs can be found leading groups on the major walking paths and expedition routes throughout the world.

 To be able to take groups into the French mountains for financial reward requires one of two qualifications: Mountain Guide or International Mountain Leader.
 To do so without the necessary qualifications is against the law.
 Always check that the person who is looking after you in the mountains has the correct qualifications.

 Always check that the person leading you in the mountains has the correct qualifications

-Look for the UIMLA logo - your guarantee of safety and quality and standards of professionalism that you should expect from a Mountain Leader..
+Look for the UIMLA logo on websites - your guarantee of safety and quality and standards of professionalism that you should expect from a Mountain Leader..